csking101/logging-task/README.md

 # Demonstation
 - For the demonstration, I created a new index on Kibana, that searches for `nginx-*`.
 - This allowed me to view the logs in one place, that is on the data explorer.
+- The video of the demonstration is present in this repository under the name `Logging Demo with ELK and NGINX.mp4`.